mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 283 - Unresolved Meta Tags/readme.md

 # Conclusion

-Incomplete meta tags are more than just sloppy—they're harmful.
+Incomplete meta tags are more than just sloppy they're harmful.
 Validate tags, assert completeness, and throw exceptions when needed.

 Handling meta tags carefully prevents errors and ensures a professional experience.